erievs/TotallyKickassTubeAndroid/README.md

 I'd say ensure that your code follows the existing style, but I really have no style it is all crap, just make sure it works and isn't malware and I'll probably merge.
-I don't care if Android Studio whines about the quailty, this app is already programmed like crap anyways (probably ChatGPT could do better lol).
+I don't care if Android Studio whines about the quality, this app is already programmed like crap anyways (probably ChatGPT could do better lol).

+Don't care if you used ChatGPT or something, as long as it's only for programming/basic UX, and you know it works.

+DO NOT USE AI ICONS OR ANYTHING AT ALL FOR THE LOVE OF GOD

 ## License